mikenakis/Bathyscaphe/README.md

 	- Bathyscaphe is _faster than lightning_: the performance overhead of using Bathyscaphe is **_zero_**.
 		- That is because performance is only relevant on production environments; bathyscaphe is meant to be used via assertions, which are meant to be disabled on production, therefore Bathyscaphe is not meant to actually do any work on production.
 		- On development environments, the speed of Bathyscaphe will depend on what you are assessing:
-			- In the best case, when assessing an object of conclusively assessable class, Bathyscaphe will do a synchronized map lookup before it determines it is immutable.
+			- In the best case, when assessing an instance of a class which can be conclusively assessed, Bathyscaphe will do a synchronized map lookup before it determines that the instance is immutable.
+(How long it will take to determine that the instance is mutable is irrelevant, because if that happens, you are terminating anyway.)
-			- In the worst case, when assessing an object of provisory class, Bathyscaphe will use reflection to traverse the entire object graph reachable via provisory fields, while keeping a lock on a synchronized map.
+			- In the worst case, when assessing an instance of a class which has been assessed as provisory, Bathyscaphe will use reflection to traverse the entire object graph reachable via provisory fields, while keeping a lock on a synchronized map.
 The map lock could of course be optimized, but there is no need, because performance is largely irrelevant on development.

 - #### Why are the tests in a separate module?
 	- Because I have the habit of always placing the tests in a separate module.
 That's what I do.
 It's my thing.
 One day I will write an article explaining why I do this.